Court documents filed on or after March 21, 2022 are in the ECF system.

 Any person or legal representative can protest by filing a pleading or sending a letter of protest to the Regional Service Office prior to the date of hearing.
 The letter will be filed and is a public record.
 It should list the cause number, applicant's name, legal description, type of protestant, and a clear statement of protest to the relief requested.

-If it is faxed, the original letter should be mailed or delivered to the Court Clerk's Office within five(5) days of the fax for filing in the case file.
 If a formal response to the application is not filed, then two important points should be understood:

 - Forwarding an e-mail complaint through the Consumer Service Division's complaint form will not be sufficient to protest the application.